 Read the entire gas heating installation section of this manual before beginning installation of the gas heating section.

-If instructions are not followed as exactly stated, a fire or explosion may result causing property damage, personal injury, or loss of life.
+If you do not follow these instructions exactly, a fire or explosion may result causing property damage, personal injury, or loss of life.